anaselhajjaji/HighAvailableAspNetCoreApp/README.md

 # SystemdHealthcheck

-use of systemd healthcheck mechanism
+Use of systemd healthcheck mechanism

+Health Check available at: /health

+Health Check UI available at: /health-ui

+Swagger available at : /swagger

 ## Project initialization